hashgraph/hedera-nft-auction-demo/README.md

 This transfer the token from the account that created it to the `auctionaccountid`, supply the `tokenId` and `accountId` created above in the parameters.

 be sure the replace `{{tokenId}}`, `{{accountId}}` in the json below with the values you obtained earlier.

+_Note: If the token has been created with the REST api call above, it will already by associated and owned by the `auctionaccountid`, there is no need to transfer it._

 ```shell script
 curl -H "Content-Type: application/json" -X POST -d '